nextcloud/documentation/admin_manual/configuration_files/external_storage/ftp.rst

 Your new mountpoint is available to all users by default, and you may restrict access by entering specific users or groups in the **Available for** field.

-Optionally, ownCloud can use FTPS by checking **Secure ftps://**.
-This requires additional configuration with you root certificate if the FTP server uses a self-signed certificate.
+Optionally, ownCloud can use FTPS (FTP over SSL) by checking **Secure ftps://**.
+This requires additional configuration with your root certificate if the FTP server uses a self-signed certificate.

 .. figure:: images/ftp.png
    :alt: ownCloud GUI FTP configuration.